 Pennsylvania Dutch Ham Loaf with Pineapple GlazeCourse: EntreeCuisine: Pa.
 Dutch, Coal RegionDifficulty: Intermediate

 1-1/2 pounds ground fully cooked ham

 2 whole eggs, beaten

-1/2 cup milk (I like evaporated milk)
+1/2 cup evaporated milk (or regular whole milk)

-1 cup finely crushed saltines
+1 cup finely crushed saltine crackers

 1/4 teaspoon pepper